 CASH AND CASH EQUIVALENTS - Cash deposits of the Authority are maintained within the City's pooled portfolio.
-The City's pooled portfolio consists primarily of time deposits and other securities guaranteed by the United States Government or its agencies.
-At June 30, 2016 and 2015 the Authority maintained balances of \$1,199 and \$596, respectively, in the City's pooled portfolio which represented 0.17% and 0.08%, respectively of the City's pooled portfolio.
+The City's pooled portfolio consists primarily of time deposits and other securities guaranteed by the United States Government.
+At June 30, 2017 and 2016 the Authority maintained balances of \$1,148 and \$1,199, respectively, in the City's pooled portfolio which represented 0.14% and 0.17%, respectively of the City's pooled portfolio.

-The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2016 and 2015.
+The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2017 and 2016.